Main Events

 11:00 am, March 2 2025

-Following his rapturous 2022 Sunday Assembly talk on the multilingual warning messages inside Kinder Surprise Eggs(!), we are thrilled to welcome back speaker and author Keith Kahn-Harris to discuss his new book, Everyday Jews: Why the Jewish People Are Not Who You Think They Are.
+Following his hilarious 2022 Sunday Assembly talk on the multilingual warning messages inside Kinder Surprise Eggs(!), we welcomed back speaker and author Keith Kahn-Harris to discuss his new book, Everyday Jews: Why the Jewish People Are Not Who You Think They Are.

-Come along to learn how synagogues are as much about quiz nights, barn dances, gossip and social life as they are about communing with the divine.
+We learned how synagogues are as much about supper quizzes and social life as they are about communing with the divine, and the value in remembering that Jewish life can have its mundane and mediocre moments too.

 Our previous assembly: Tell Me What You Want, What You Really, Really Want!, 16 February